wesleyZero/fillit_42SiliconValley/README.md

 To see the school's project instructions read the [PDF Instructions](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/fillit.pdf).
 To see my logic, see the [Logic Flow Chart](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/42SV_fillit/Fillit_FLOWCHART.pdf).
 For a list of (nearly) all functions check out the [Header File](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/42SV_fillit/fillit.h).
 The main function is located in the [fillit.c](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/42SV_fillit/fillit.c) file.

 ### Overview
-The program is based off the idea of 'Tetris' where you are given a set of 'tetriminos'.

 <table><tr><td valign="top" width="50%">